Schizophrenia

 • Talking therapy: This can improve the symptoms and help you to cope with the condition.
 Common approaches include cognitive behavioral therapy (CBT) and family therapy.
 Talking therapy can be helpful in all phases of schizophrenia, even during acute psychosis.

 • Psycho-education: Here, people with schizophrenia and their loved ones learn all about the signs of the disease, the treatment options, and how best to manage things.
-It also gives them an opportunity to talk with other affected people.
+It also gives them an opportunity to talk with other people in their situation.

-It is possible to make a written joint treatment plan together with doctors, where you determine things like how acute psychosis should be managed.
+To be better prepared for situations like these, you can make a treatment plan together with your doctors, where you determine things like how acute psychosis should be managed.
 This includes which medications to use, any other forms of support you want, and how to deal with necessary forced measures.
 It can also be helpful to create a living will and appoint a health care proxy to determine who can make decisions for you when you can't yourself.

 Further information